Public Accountability: Policies and Procedures

 These procedures outline the action to be taken when an allegation of misconduct in academic research is brought against any present or past member of staff of the University, including visiting academics, in respect of research undertaken while employed by or at the University.

-The procedures on allegations of academic misconduct are available at:
+Further information and the procedures on allegations of academic misconduct are available at:

-Teh University is committed to promoting the dignity of every student and staff member by eliminating all forms of offensive behaviour to establish a working and learning environment, free from harassment and aggression.
+The University is committed to promoting the dignity of every student and staff member by eliminating all forms of offensive behaviour to establish a working and learning environment, free from harassment and aggression.

 Our code of practice applies to both students and staff, it contains a general policy statement which highlights the roles and responsibilities of all who work and study at the University - giving examples of the different forms of harassment and outlining the policy to be implemented when dealing with harassment.

 Read the University's code of practice on dignity at work and study here: Dignity at Work and Study Policies

 The University is an Equal Opportunities Employer.
 It is committed to meeting its legal and moral obligations of eliminating discrimination and promoting equality on the grounds of age, disability, gender, reassignment, pregnancy and maternity, race (including ethnic or national origin, colour or nationality), religion or belief (including lack of belief), sex and sexual orientation.

 Find out more information by visiting the Equal Opportunities pages